 Notion can be a useful tool to help you and your team get work done once you overcome its steep learning curve.
 Having multiple features also means that Notion is flexible, meaning that you can use it for just about anything.

-However, this comes at a cost as users have voiced out that Notion can be complicated to use at times.
+However, this comes at a cost as customers have voiced out that Notion can be complicated to use at times.

 What Are Some Limitations of Notion?